sendgrid/docs/source/User_Guide/Transactional_Templates/create_and_edit_transactional_templates.md

 1. Navigate to the template you wish to use and select the action menu.
 1. Select **Add Version**.

-This creates a clone, giving it a name that starts with "untitled".
+The app creates a clone, giving it a name that starts with "untitled".
 You can give the template a unique name by selecting the action menu next to that version and clicking **Edit**.
 Once the editor has opened, enter a unique name in the *Template Name* field.
 This duplicate version will not be active until you activate it.

 {% anchor h2 %}